-Built in 1750 by Marie-Agnès Lepage and her husband, Basile Côté, the Lamontagne House in Rimouski is one of the last examples in North America of a construction method inherited from the Middle Ages: the pierrotated half-timbering.
+Built in 1750 by Marie-Agnès Lepage and her husband, Basile Côté, Lamontagne House in Rimouski is one of the last examples in North America of a method of construction inherited from the Middle Ages: the pierrotated half-timbering.
 Classified as a historic monument in 1974, the house was opened to the public as a museum and interpretation center of the domestic architecture of Quebec in 1982.

 The Mascouche River flows in the northern part of the territory.
 The nearby Île des Moulins remains an exceptional historic site with its old buildings and vast green spaces, classified as a historic district a few years ago.
 The place takes its name from the seigneury of Terrebonne or Terbonne, granted on the banks of the Thousand Islands river in 1673 to André Daulier Des Landes (to 1653-1715), which gives it this name because of the fertility of the land , like several ranks in Quebec also bearing the name Terrebonne.

 In 1722, the boundaries of the parish of Saint-Louis-de-Terrebonne were fixed by decree of the Council of State of the King and the first decree of canonical erection adopted in 1723.
 However, 1835 will be sanctioned by a second erection decree.
 The chosen name is reminiscent of Father Louis Lepage of Saint-Clair (1690-1762), son of the first Lord of Rimouski, René Lepage, Lord of Terrebonne in 1731, who built the first church, the first manor (1735), and a sawmill and a flour mill.